XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Introduction

 \section{Introduction}

-In recent years, there has been a remarkable adoption of \emph{blockchain interoperability} through the use of cross-chain protocols \cite{augusto_sok_2024, belchior2021survey}.
-The most popular cross-chain protocols are \emph{cross-chain bridges} (or simply \emph{bridges}).
-Bridges connect decentralized applications across various blockchains, facilitating the transfer and exchange of assets between heterogeneous blockchains~\cite{belchior2021survey}.
-A special type of bridge, called \emph{canonical} or \emph{native}, supports rollups, a layer two (L2) mechanism created to improve Ethereum's scalability, by providing liquidity from a source blockchain (e.g., Ethereum) to the rollup (e.g., Optimism)~\cite{optimism, Base, arbitrum, mantle}.
+In recent years, there has been a remarkable adoption of \emph{blockchain interoperability} through the use of cross-chain mechanisms \cite{augusto_sok_2024, belchior2021survey}.
+The most popular mechanisms are \emph{cross-chain bridges} (or simply \emph{bridges}).
+Bridges serve as an essential middleware in the blockchain ecosystem, connecting decentralized applications across various blockchains, and facilitating the transfer and exchange of assets.

+In the Ethereum ecosystem, numerous bridges connect Ethereum to other blockchains, such as rollups and sidechains.
+Native bridges support rollups -- Layer 2 solutions designed to enhance Ethereum’s scalability while inheriting its security (e.g.,~\cite{optimism, Base, arbitrum, mantle}).
+In contrast, non-native bridges connect Ethereum to sidechains, which employ an independent consensus mechanism and do not inherit Ethereum’s security guarantees.
+Despite these differences, the primary goal remains the same: enabling decentralized applications on Ethereum to expand to faster and more cost-efficient blockchains.

 The cross-chain ecosystem is growing.
-During 2023, cross-chain protocols raised more than \$500 million (USD) in investment rounds~\cite{Blackstone_2023, Chawla, Cirrone_2023, Nijkerk_2023, Squid_2023, supra_2023}, and processed millions of cross-chain transactions (\CCTX) daily~\cite{wormhole_2023}.
-In November 2024, non-native cross-chain bridges had a total value locked (TVL) of around \$11 billion~\cite{l2beat} and native bridges \$39 billion, highlighting the growing interest in the technology, despite its numerous hacks: from May 2021 to August 2024, hackers stole a staggering amount of \$3.2 billion in cross-chain protocols~\cite{augusto_sok_2024}, and have indirectly caused losses of several tens of millions in other Decentralized Finance (DeFi) protocols~\cite{nomad_rekt_2022}.
+During 2023, cross-chain protocols raised more than \$500 million (USD) in investment rounds \cite{Blackstone_2023, Chawla, Cirrone_2023, Nijkerk_2023, Squid_2023, supra_2023}, and processed millions of cross-chain transactions (\CCTX) daily~\cite{wormhole_2023}.
+In November 2024, non-native cross-chain bridges had a total value locked (TVL) of around \$11 billion~\cite{l2beat} and native bridges \$39 billion, highlighting the growing interest in the technology, despite its numerous hacks: from May 2021 to August 2024, hackers stole a staggering amount of \$3.2 billion in cross-chain bridges~\cite{augusto_sok_2024}, and have indirectly caused losses of several tens of millions in other Decentralized Finance (DeFi) protocols due to on-chain activity and token valuations plummeting~\cite{nomad_rekt_2022}.